Republic of Fiji country brief

 The Constitutional Commission, chaired by internationally respected expert Professor Yash Ghai, presented a draft constitution to Fiji President Nailatikau on 21 December 2012.
 The draft was not officially released to the public after police confiscated all (599) printed copies on 20 December 2012 and burned the printing proofs in front of Professor Ghai on 22 December 2012.
 The leaked draft was publicly welcomed by opposition parties.
 On 10 January 2013, Prime Minister Bainimarama and President Nailatikau said the Fiji Government would prepare its own draft constitution to be considered by the Constituent Assembly, drawing on the 'Ghai draft'.

 Interim Prime Minister Bainimarama announced on 21 March 2013 a further modification of the constitutional process.
-The draft constitution would no longer be debated by a Constituent Assembly, but would be open for public comment for two weeks to 5 April 2013, with the aim of having the text completed by 12 April 2013.
-The draft constitution has been released on a government website and will be published in instalments in the Fiji Sun.
+The draft constitution would no longer be debated by a Constituent Assembly, but was open for public comment until end-April 2013.

 The 2006 coup, like its predecessors, has had significant economic consequences for Fiji and for the living standards of its people.
-The uncertain political and economic climate has impacted negatively on investor sentiment.
-The military regime continues to interfere in the economy, including through the appointment of military figures and regime supporters to senior board positions.
+The uncertain political and economic climate has impacted negatively on both local and foreign investor sentiment.
+The interim government continues to interfere in the economy, including through the appointment of military figures and regime supporters to senior board positions, and by imposing an unpredictable regulatory environment which has impacted on the cost of doing business.

 Sugar is Fiji's largest export industry.
-Already struggling, in large part because of inefficient mills and lack of resolution of the land lease system, the sugar industry suffered significant infrastructure damage and lost production during the January 2009 floods.
-The industry continues to struggle.
+Already struggling, in large part because of inefficient mills and lack of resolution of the land lease system, the sugar industry suffered significant infrastructure damage and lost production during several recent natural disasters.
+The industry continues to struggle and even with land reforms and investment the increasingly unprofitable nature of the industry will be hard to counter.

 Australia and Fiji have long-standing strong commercial and people-to-people links.
 Up to 50,000 Fijians live and work in Australia and approximately 300,000 Australians visit Fiji each year.
 Australia is Fiji's key trading and commercial partner in the region and is the largest foreign investor in Fiji.
-Two-way trade is worth nearly AUD1.8 billion annually and in 2010-11, Australia was Fiji's second largest export destination and second largest source of imports.
+Two-way trade is worth over AUD1.8 billion annually and, in 2011, Australia was Fiji's largest export destination and second largest source of imports.

 Fiji continues to benefit from privileged access to Australian markets.
-The Australian Government decided in December last year to extend the SPARTECA-TCF scheme, which facilitates duty free access to Australia for textiles, clothing and footwear products manufactured in Forum Island Countries.
+The Australian Government has extended the SPARTECA-TCF scheme to December 2014, which facilitates duty free access to Australia for textiles, clothing and footwear products manufactured in Forum Island Countries.
 Extension of the scheme will provide some assistance to companies as they adjust to the competitive international trade environment.

 Australian companies continue to seek out business opportunities in Fiji.
 The Australian Government, through Austrade, continues to help Australian companies to maximise business opportunities in Fiji.